rapidsai/ucx-py/docs/source/transport-monitoring.rst

 CUDA IPC/NVLink
 ---------------

-Montior traffic over all GPUs on counter 0
+Monitor traffic over all GPUs on counter 0

 ::